fredzzhang/hicodet/README.md

 3. Install the lightweight deep learning library [Pocket](https://github.com/fredzzhang/pocket)
 4. Make sure the environment you created for Pocket is activated.
 You are good to go!

+## Dataset Class
+The implementation of the dataset class can be found in `hicodet.py`.
+Refer to the [documentation](./DOC.md) to find out more about its usage.
+For convenience, the dataset class has been included in the [Pocket](https://github.com/fredzzhang/pocket) library, accessible via `pocket.data.HICODet`.

 ## License

 [MIT License](./LICENSE)